 Some locations will also want to post images of their storefront, in which case the picture should be clear, with nothing blocking the building.

-Be sure to adhere to Google’s guidelines for GBP photos, which include:
+Be sure to adhere to Google’s guidelines for GBP photos, such as the dimensions of a Google Business page profile and banner pic, which include:

 - Format: JPG or PNG